makhowastaken/GWGBC_FW/README.md

 * Fixed backlight management and controls
 * Experimental sleep mode -- press and hold menu button to sleep or wake device
 * **This is the version I recommend.**

+### Unknown Build
+* Version 0.9 in the menu
+* Initial firmware on v1.1 hardware revisions
+* Unknown changes

 ### [2024.1.old](2024.1.old)
 * Version 1.02 in the menu